coenfuse/devops/lamina/plugins/inputs/mqtt/readme.md

     # If True, the broker will remove all information about this client when
     # it disconnects.
 If False, the client is a persistent client and
-    # subscription information and queued messages will be retained when the
+    # subscription information will be retained when the
     # client disconnects.
 Note that a client will never discard its own
     # outgoing messages on disconnect.
     session.clean = true